Indian cricket team in Zimbabwe in 2013

-The Indian cricket team toured Zimbabwe from 24 July 2013 to 3 August 2013.
+The India national cricket team toured Zimbabwe from 24 July 2013 to 3 August 2013.
 The tour consisted of five One Day Internationals.
-India won the series 5-0.
+India won the series 5–0.
 It was their first 5-0 ODI series sweep in an away series.

 Venues

 The first three one-dayers were played in Harare Sports Club, Harare, and the last two in Queens Sports Club, Bulawayo.